michael-collins/DART204/unit3/lesson-7-forward-kinematics-inverse-kinematics-and-walk-cycle/forward-and-inverse-kinematics.md

 ###Walk Cycle

+Let's stop for a moment and think about how a person walks.
+What movements are involved in the simple act of walking?
+How does the body keep its balance?

+Walking is one of the most basic forms of locomotion, and for that reason it is something that most people do not think about very much.
+As animators though, we need to observe the world around us, and gather references from the simplest things.
+For an animator, the act of walking is an intricate collection of poses and nuanced details.

-Walking is the most basic form of locomotion, and it is a naturally cyclic process.
+Walking is a naturally cyclic process.
 For this reason, one of the most important elements of a character's movement is what animators simply call a "walk cycle".
 The walk cycle is a looping animation of a character walking in place, and it not only serves to move the character around the scene, but it can also help define character traits and moods.
 A character might walk with confidence or run in fear, or it may drag its feet from tiredness or sadness.
-A walk cycle might show excitement or wearyness, it may be purposeful or relaxed.
-Because of all the nuance a walk cycle can depict, it may seem like one of the hardest elements of character animation.
-To simplify it, we can break a walk cycle in a few simple poses.
+A walk cycle might show excitement or weariness, it may be purposeful or relaxed.

+Because of all the nuance a walk cycle can depict, it may seem like one of the hardest aspects of the character animation process.
+To simplify it, we can start by breaking down a walk cycle into a few simple poses.